isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 **4. Publish templates**

-Publishing your template places it on Dynamic Media Classic Image Servers so that it can be dynamically delivered to your web site or application.
-Publishing also activates the URL to call the template from Dynamic Media Classic Image Servers to your web site or application.
+Publishing your template places it on Dynamic Media Image Servers so that it can be dynamically delivered to your web site or application.
+Publishing also activates the URL to call the template from Dynamic Media Image Servers to your web site or application.

 Be sure to publish all images associated with your template.